dmenne/FS2020Control/README.md

 ## Installation

-- Download
+- Download zip
 ## What the app does

 -   Tries to find the settings files of the controls and scans all - I am not sure if this will work in all installations;
 -   Writes all settings into an SQLite Database, which can be used by advanced users to generate custom reports;
 -   Displays all control settings, allows for a subset selection and sort order for reporting;
--   Generates a PDF Reference sheet;
+-   Generates a PDF reference sheet;
--   Generates a Excel File with sortable and selectable entries in an Excel table.
+-   Generates an Excel file with sortable and selectable entries.

 Database, Excel and PDF file are stored in directory `Documents/FS2020Key` with names such as `FS2020Controls_Mouse_A300.pdf`.
 The directory is created when it does not exist.